PROJECT ACTIVITIES IN 2012

 REGISTERING OUR CONCERN

-Contact has also been made with other local bodies – parish councils, local history societies, amenity societies, and societies in neighbouring counties – which would also be concerned to protect historic buildings and archaeological sites.
-The Society is also responding to all opportunities for public consultation offered by HS2 Limited.
+Contact was also made with other local bodies – parish councils, local history societies, amenity societies, and societies in neighbouring counties – which would also be concerned to protect historic buildings and archaeological sites.
+The Society also responded to all opportunities for public consultation offered by HS2 Limited.

 The texts of recent letters are available here: